technicalanxiety/technicalanxiety.github.io/_posts/2024-2-16-thoughts-on-leadership.md

 ## CONCLUSION
 {: .text-center}
-So as I reflect on this and put it into perspective of all that my life has taken me through, there are 2 commands that all leaders should set as their north star.
+As I reflected on these points and put them into perspective, I found there are 2 solid commands that all leaders should set as their north star.

 1. Leaders make other leaders
 2. Leaders inspire others to do things they never thought possible

 I would challenge everyone to reflect on this as you think about where you are today, whether you're leading up, leading others or leading a household.
-I realize, not everything here is applicable to everyone but if you break down the concepts it becomes clear where you can apply a few of these thoughts to your every day leadership.
+I realize, not everything here is applicable to everyone, but if you break down the concepts it becomes clear where you can apply a few of these points to your every day leadership.
 Everyone gets better when the leader gets better and people want to follow a leader that's always real, rather than one that's always right.
-So if you find yourself with fleeing, disengaged, unhappy or angry employees, it's not because you ran out of beer in the break-room kegerator or the ping-pong table is broken, perhaps look inward and reflect on a few things above and you'll find the answer.
+So, if you find yourself with fleeing, disengaged, unhappy or angry employees, it's not because you ran out of beer in the breakroom kegerator or the ping-pong table is broken.
+I challenge you to look inward and reflect on a few things above.
+I believe you'll find the answer.
 It's always the leader.

-I also want to call out this great podcast (and where my line about everyone getting better, ht Craig Groschel) all about leadership.
+I also want to call out this great podcast (and where my line about everyone getting better, h.t.
+Craig Groschel) all about leadership.
 I've listened to the whole thing and it is truly amazing.

 [Craig Groschel Leadership Podcast](https://youtube.com/playlist?list=PLfd9RiSXWAX63y6ZXYrBtyN05jy3BGEPg&si=zqk1jb0E7zT6Jyn5)